 You heard that right.
-Eichmann glosses over Shakespeare, and she’s a genius.
-Broadway glosses over Neil Simon, and she’s a disgrace.
+Eichmann glosses over Shakespeare, and she's a genius.
+Broadway glosses over Neil Simon, and WTF is wrong with her.

 I chime in, as someone with an ass for a mask does, insisting, "Yeah, but it makes it rewatchable.
-Now when you see it more than once, you get something new each time.”
+Now when you see it more than once, you get something new each time."

 He gives me a look.
 "Yes, but are we really making theatre to be watched over and over?"

 The reason why Broadway was torn apart had nothing to do with her work and everything to do with her reputation.
 Teacher wanted Eichmann to be happy.
 He wanted her to be good.
 He wanted her to stay liking him.
-He didn’t like me particularly, didn’t want me to be happy, and definitely didn’t want me to be good, but he wanted me to like him too, and felt that I didn’t.
+He didn't like me particularly, didn't want me to be happy, and definitely didn't want me to be good, but he wanted me to like him too and felt that I didn't.
 (Which was actually, at the time, a misconception on his part.
 A misconception that led to behavior that made me not like him.)
-Criticism is hard because if you’re not well practiced and someone argues with you, it’s difficult to prove your point.
-I can say I don’t like this character, but why I don’t like a character, or even why it’s important that I do like a character, is harder.
-He thought I would argue with his opinion, and he didn’t have enough confidence or understanding of said opinion to stand strong if that happened, so he avoided it.
+Criticism is hard because if you're not well practiced and someone argues with you, it's difficult to prove your point.
+I can say I don't like this character, but why I don't like a character, or even why it's important that I do like a character, is harder.
+He thought I would argue with his opinion, and he didn't have enough confidence or understanding of said opinion to stand strong if that happened, so he avoided it.
 I say this due to later experience and hindsight.
 Yes, speculation, but not petulant speculation.

 (I'd like to point out that while I can be an unruly bitch, it is not common for me to be an unruly bitch.
 His belief that I would fly off the handle at feedback was unfounded in experience.)